krishna24102001/Mark1_PersonalQuiz/README.md

-This is task 1 of Level xero
+This is task 1 of Level zero
 Its asking questions about Krishna